AI-in-Health/MedLLMsPracticalGuide/README.md

 ##  📣 Update Notes
-[2023-12-19] We have added the papers' source of conference or journal.
+[2023-12-19] ✨✨✨ Our survey have obtained 600+ likes in the [twitter](https://x.com/omarsar0/status/1734599425568231513?s=20).
 We are actively developing a new version and welcome your positive criticisms and suggestions.

 [2023-12-11] We have updated our survey [version 2](https://arxiv.org/abs/2311.05112).
 Please check it out!